tejada1970/trabajo-js-curso-masterd/README.md

-## Statement of Work

-You can find the full job statement [here](JS Statement-england.pdf / Declaración JS-england or Statement-spanish.pdf / Declaración JS-español).

-It is important to note that this is a fictional project used for educational and practice purposes.

 ## Characteristics

 Does not use a database: It is important to note that this project does not have a database.
 The data collected in the quote form is not permanently stored anywhere.
 This is simply a form simulation.